 In this Part unless the context requires otherwise —

-“Committee” means the Maternal Mortality Committee constituted under this Part;
+Committee means the Maternal Mortality Committee constituted under this Part;

-“investigator” means the obstetrician from time to time appointed under this Part;
+investigator means the obstetrician from time to time appointed under this Part;

-“member” means a person appointed to be a member of the Committee, and includes the Chairman of the Committee;
+member means a person appointed to be a member of the Committee, and includes the Chairman of the Committee;

-“metropolitan area” means that portion of the State within a radius of 80 kilometres from the General Post Office at Perth.
+metropolitan area means that portion of the State within a radius of 80 kilometres from the General Post Office at Perth.

 [Section 340A inserted by No. 23 of 1960 s.
 4; amended by No. 94 of 1972 s.
 4(1) (as amended by No. 83 of 1973 s.
 4).]